rajatgirotra/study/java/udemy/java_course/src/main/java/org/input_output/1_README.txt

 5) Retrieve file metadata and attributes easily.
 6) More performant.

-Lets look at some code now.
+Let's look at some code now.
 Please read FileMethods.java next